 Clippers are what you use to remove parts of a model from the sprue.

 When you’re first beginning in the hobby clippers (also called ‘nippers’ and ‘sprue cutters’) are something you probably don’t want to give too much thought to.
-You can either buy a cheap set of hobby-branded clippers like the Army Painter ones here (£7.65), or you can take a trip to the local hardware store and have a look for some wire cutters of a similar size (up to £5).
+You can either buy a cheap set of hobby-branded clippers like the Army Painter ones here (£7.65), or you can take a trip to the local hardware store/Amazon and have a look for some wire cutters of a similar size (up to £5, or less like these).
 Anything with relatively small, thin blades will do so long as it’s cheap.

 Regardless of which route you take these aren’t going to last you forever – my pair of Army Painter clippers had started to wear out within about a year, and when I replace them it will be for a much more expensive pair (see the What to look at next section), as you really do get what you pay for here.